 Board of Directors recommends you vote FOR following: 3.
-Proposal to amend the certificate of incorporation to remove supermajority voting requirements 1.
+Proposal to amend the certificate of incorporation to remove $\hfill\Box$ $\hfill\Box$ supermajority voting requirements 1.
 Election of Directors Nominees For Against Abstain 4.
-Advisory vote to approve named executive officer compensation 01 E. Gordon Gee For address change/comments, mark here 02 Stephen D. Steinour (see reverse for instructions) Yes !
-03 Allan R. Tessler Please indicate if you plan to attend this meeting No 04 Abigail S. Wexner Board of Directors recommends you vote FOR the following posals: NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
-2. Ratification of the appointment of independent registered For Against Abstain public accountants adn pers use sign exactly as your name(s) appear(s) hereon.
-When signing a innistrator, or other fiduciary, please give full title as such.
-Joint ox sonally.
+Advisory vote to approve named executive officer compensation \Box \Box 01 E. Gordon Gee For address change/comments, mark here 02 Stephen D. Steinour (see reverse for instructions) 03 Allan R. Tessler Yes No Please indicate if you plan to attend this meeting □ □ 04 Abigail S. Wexner Board of Directors recommends you vote FOR the following posals: NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
+2. Ratification of the appointment of independent registered For Against Abstain public accountants adm se sign exactly as your name(s) appear(s) hereon.
+When signing a inistrator, or other fiduciary, please give full title as such.
+Joint or onally.
 All holders must sign.
-If a corporation or partnership, plea artnership name, by authorized officer. ners : should ea ch sign adn pers ninistrator, or other fiduciary, please give full title as such.
-Joint ov conally.
-All holders must sign.
-If a corporation or partnership, plea ners : should ea ch sign
+If a corporation or partnership, plea artnership name, by authorized officer. ners : should ea ch sign ature [PLEASE SIGN WITHIN BOX] Date C: nature [Joint Owners] Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The COMBINED Annual Report & Proxy Statement s/are available at www.proxyvote.com .
-This Proxy is Solicited on behalf of the Board of Directors for the Annual Meeting of Shareholders on May 17, 2018 8:30 AM The undersigned hereby appoints Leslie H. Wexner and Stuart B. Burgdoerfer, and each of them, proxies, with full power of substitution, to vote for the undersigned all shares of Common Stock of L Brands, Inc. which the undersigned would be entitled to vote if personally present at the Annual Meeting of Stockholders to be held on May 18, 2018 at 8:30 a.m., Eastern Time, and at any adjournments thereof, upon the matters described in the accompanying Proxy Statement and upon any other business that may properly come before the meeting or any adjournments thereof.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The COMBINED Annual Report & Proxy Statement is/are available at www.proxyvote.com .
+This Proxy is Solicited on behalf of the Board of Directors for the Annual Meeting of Shareholders on May 17, 2018 8:30 AM The undersigned hereby appoints Leslie H. Wexner and Stuart B. Burgdoerfer, and each of them, proxies, with full power of substitution, to vote for the undersigned all shares of Common Stock of L Brands, Inc. which the undersigned would be entitled to vote if personally present at the Annual Meeting of Stockholders to be held on May 17, 2018 at 8:30 a.m., Eastern Time, and at any adjournments thereof, upon the matters described in the accompanying Proxy Statement and upon any other business that may properly come before the meeting or any adjournments thereof.
 SAID PROXIES ARE DIRECTED TO VOTE AS MARKED ON THE REVERSE SIDE AND IN THEIR DISCRETION UPON SUCH OTHER MATTERS AS MAY PROPERLY COME BEFORE THIS MEETING OR ANY ADJOURNMENTS THEREOF.
 Address change/comments: (If you noted any Address Changes and/or Comments above, please mark corresponding box on the reverse side.)
 (Continued and to be signed on reverse side)